 Proximity – Speaking of where to keep your books, you also want to keep your oils handy, and at first it will be helpful to keep them where you use them.
 Do you want something to relax you for sleep?
-Keep lavender or a sleep formula* (see below for recipe) on your headboard or bed table.
+Keep lavender or a sleep formula from your desk reference on your headboard or bed table.
 Put a bottle of lemon or orange essential oil next to the glasses cabinet, so when you are looking for a soda you can remember to drink water instead, flavored with a little pick-me-up of oil!
-Make a spritzer bottle of your favorite scent or a powerful odor-eliminator** and put that in the bathroom instead of your old air spray.
-Keep small bottles of peppermint or lemon, and lavender or Stress-Away handy in the car to keep alert and to help relax in busy traffic.
-My language is much nicer when I have my Stress-Away for city driving!
+Make a spritzer bottle of your favorite scent or a powerful odor-eliminator (again from your desk reference) and put that in the bathroom instead of your old air spray.
+Keep small bottles of peppermint or lemon, and lavender or vanilla handy in the car to keep alert and to help relax in busy traffic.
+My language is much nicer when I have my vanilla for city driving!

 Education – I learn something new every time I go to an introductory meeting.
-I go to the ones that Young Living puts on in nearby cities, and I go to ones hosted by other local distributors.
 Always take a notepad – you WILL learn a new way to use an oil!

 Another good resource is Oil Testimonials.
 Oil Testimonials is a site where you can search on an oil or blend or an issue, and it will bring up testimonials written by people who have had experience with that oil or issue, and what worked for them.
 You can find lots of information here.
 Remember, oils work with frequency as well as with biochemistry, so what worked for one person may not work for you.
 Don’t give up – try another solution.
 You’ll probably find several on this site.